 The HIRER is to ensure that car parking does not create a nuisance to the residents immediate to the Hall or cause any obstruction to the roads.
 Two car parking spaces for the disabled are available immediately adjacent to the main entrance to the Hall.
 The approach to these and the path at the side are to be kept clear of all other vehicles.
 The remaining areas are free to use, but considerate parking will obviously maximise the number of cars that can be fitted in.
-The West Dorset District Council car park is immediately across the lane from the Hall.
+The Cerne Valley Parish Council car park is immediately across the lane from the Hall.
 It can take 40 cars and should be used in preference.
 The COMMITTEE cannot be held liable for any loss or damage to cars.

 The HIRER shall ensure that the minimum of noise is made on arrival and departure at the HALL.